Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/tutorial/tutorial.rst

     >>> plt.show()

 .. image:: por_sensitivity.png

+Notice that the costs and reactor volume increase with the size of the uncertainty set, whereas the heat transfer area of the cooler does not vary.

 Assess Robust Feasibility of the Solutions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can also examine the robustness of each solution.
-Notice that: every solution is found to be robust feasible subject to its corresponding uncertainty set, but robust infeasible subject to strict supersets:
+We can also examine the robustness of each solution:

 .. code::